NeXT: Original NeXT team

+It's believed that Jobs's old friend Tom Suiter came up with the name Next after attending a speech in Seattle by Bill Gates where he repeatedly used the word 'next', when describing new technologies being developed by Microsoft.
+It seems that neither Jobs nor Gates were aware of the true inspiration for the name, but ironic considering the complex relationship between the two people and their companies.

 1987–1993: NeXT Computer

 First generation

-This NeXT Computer was used by computer scientist Sir Tim Berners-Lee at the European Organization for Nuclear Research (CERN) to create the world's first web server and web browser/editor.
+This NeXT Computer was used by computer scientist Sir Tim Berners-Lee at the European Organization for Nuclear Research (CERN) to create the world's first web server and the first web browser and editor.